- GDP (PPP):

 - FDI Inflow:

 The 1995 Dayton Agreement finalized Bosnia and Herzegovina’s independence.
-Two separate entities exist under a loose central government: the Republika Srpska (Serbian) and Federation of Bosnia and Herzegovina (Muslim/Croat).
+Two separate entities exist under a loose central government: the Republika Srpska (Serbian) and the Federation of Bosnia and Herzegovina (Muslim/Croat).
 Bosnian Serb nationalist leader Milorad Dodik and Sefik Dzaferovic of the large Muslim Bosniak party won the Serb and Bosniak seats in Bosnia’s triumvirate presidency resulted in a 14-month delay in the formation of a government following elections in October 2018.
-The slow pace of reform has delayed accession to the European Union.
+The slow pace of reform has delayed accession to the EU.
 The economy relies heavily on exports of metals, energy, textiles, and furniture as well as on remittances, foreign aid, and Chinese infrastructure investment, particularly in the energy sector.
-Tourism has been rising, but a large uptick in migrant arrivals caused by shifting smuggling routes in the Balkans has strained resources.
+Tourism has been rising, but a large increase in migrant arrivals caused by shifting smuggling routes in the Balkans has strained resources.

 The difficulty of registering real property is generally acknowledged to be a significant barrier to the development of property and mortgage markets.
 A significant portion of real property lacks a clear title, and property registries are largely unreliable.
 The judiciary remains susceptible to political influence, and the backlog of cases is large.
 Legislation designed to combat corruption, which remains widespread and systemic, is poorly enforced.

 The top income and corporate tax rates are 10 percent, but various governing entities have different tax policies.
 The overall tax burden equals 20.4 percent of total domestic income.
 Government spending has amounted to 41.0 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.9 percent of GDP.
 Public debt is equivalent to 38.0 percent of GDP.